 Favorite Books for Middle School from Middle School Kids

-Once your child can read Harry Potter, the entire universe of books opens up, but what is age appropriate?
+Once your child can read Harry Potter, the entire universe of books opens up, but what is age-appropriate?
 I have handed my oldest chapter books that were Newbery Award winners, on the thin side, and with decent size type only to find them a tad too old for her based on content.
 I have a tendency to steer what I call “Grapes of Wrath” realism to middle school; I think these books are fine for 4th or 5th grade as a classroom assignment because the teacher provides context, but reading for pleasure should be … a pleasure.

-Another reason why some of these books are on this list is that, as historical novels, it will be a much richer experience to read them while learning about that period of time in history class.
+Another reason why some of these books are on this list is that, like historical novels, it will be a much richer experience to read them while learning about that period of time in history class.
 But, as always, it’s just a personal call.
 I have used the Boston Public Library’s book list as a guide.

 My original list was quite sparse simply because I’m backlogged with chapter books for grades 3-5.
-In a testimony to the power of texting, my Mother’s Helper Extraordinaire (and straight A student) texted her Straight A Student Friends for help compiling this list.
+In a testimony to the power of texting, my Mother’s Helper Extraordinaire (and straight-A student) texted her Straight-A Student Friends for help compiling this list.
 She said that she was shocked to get the list completed in 10 minutes.
 I will read these books eventually, but they have MHE after it to indicate it’s a recommendation from my 8th grader Mother’s Helper Extraordinaire (MHE).
 And who knew we read some of the same adult books?!

 Please add your favorite middle school chapter books and chapter book series!
 Thank you!!

 A great coming of age boy story wrapped around soccer, heroes with feet of clay, and what it means to be a friend.